 Viewed as the new ‘front door’ to the campus, the plaza and central core of the campus now draws students into a contemporary education environment with a diversity of spaces designed for active learning.
 The redevelopment included a new four storey administration building with a sustainable rooftop garden, a new three storey enclosed mall, refurbishment of the existing Union building and refurbishment of one level of the library.
 The newly designed plaza comprises a terraced amphitheatre for learning, socialising and relaxation.

-Twig benches and Stump stools, designed by Alexander Lotersztain for Derlot Editions, feature in the enclosed mall and assist in the activation of flexible learning spaces.
-The redevelopment also features quiet study spaces, collaborative group lounges and conference facilities, where the Bloom Circlet by Keith Melbourne has been utilised.
+The redevelopment features quiet study spaces, collaborative group lounges and conference facilities, where the Bloom Circlet by Keith Melbourne has been utilised.
 New bars, a restaurant, which offers fine dining options and spectacular 180 degree views of the lake and ocean from the top floor of the hub, function centres, retail, as well as food and beverage outlets.
 Woods Bagot Director Thomas Masullo said with ‘a focus on student interaction, engagement and services, the new Student Hub and Plaza is a vibrant place to learn, connect and play.’